Testing

 # Stop after first 5 failures

-The strongest behavioural specs are the Python tests in vendor/moto/tests/{service}/.
+The strongest behavioural specs are the Python tests in moto's test suite.
 Port these to Rust to verify that winterbaume produces the same behaviour as moto.

 Porting workflow